StudentJL/JosephLiu.github.io/README.md

 An attempt at making a github webpage

-Unfortunately, due to lack of time, the webpage will not be frequently updated
+Unfortunately, due to time constraints, the webpage will not be frequently updated